leonid20000/OdinRunes/README.md

 - Interact with your desired GPT right through your favorite text editor
 - Avoid vendor lock-in with a multi-cloud approach
-- Switch to the GPT provider of your choice seamlessly
+- Switch to the GPT provider of your choice seamlessly, including locally deployed open-source LLMs.
 - Capture context from various sources such as clipboard, OCR from a region on the screen, OCR from an entire scrollable region on the screen, and dynamically from a file
 - Save context and load it in different conversations
 - Save chats independently from their context for greater flexibility